Coronavirus digest: WHO says Indian variant found in 44 countries | DW | 12.05.2021

 Here's a look at other coronavirus news from around the world...

-Bolivia signed a deal to buy 15 million doses of the J&J COVID-19 vaccine on Tuesday, stipulating that Biolyse Pharma, a Canadian company, would make the jabs and the World Trade Organization would have to waive the vaccine's patent.
+Bolivia signed a deal to buy 15 million doses of the Johnson & Johnson COVID-19 vaccine on Tuesday, stipulating that Biolyse Pharma, a Canadian company, would make the jabs and the World Trade Organization would have to waive the vaccine's patent.

 Bolivia's government said that it had applied to the WTO to waive the patent.